-Moose drop hunts are conducted in units 14A, 16B, and 19C.
+Moose drop hunts are conducted in the Western Alaska Range mountains.
 These areas hold a stable moose population, with the chance to harvest a bull in the 60 inch class a very likely possibility.
 Things to remember when hunting moose is once a bull is down the real work begins.
 All of the meat must be taken, along with evidence of sex attached as per Alaska law.

-Caribou drop hunts are conducted in units 16B and 19C.
-The season in unit 16B starts August 10th through September 30th, unit 19C starts August 10th through September 20th.
-These areas have excellent genetics with the possibility of taking a Boone and crockett caribou.
+Caribou drop hunts are conducted in the Western Alaska Range mountains.
+These areas have excellent genetics with the possibility of taking a Boone and Crockett caribou.
 Things to remember are much like the moose once a bull is down all of the meat must be taken along with evidence of sex attached per Alaska law.

-Black bear drop hunts are conducted in units 14A and 16B.
+Black bear drop hunts are conducted in the Western Alaska Range mountains.
 We do these drop hunts starting on April 1st through October 30th.
 This is a great hunt for families or young kids wanting to start out their big game hunting career with not much out of pocket, and also having a great Alaskan experience.
 The black bear population in these areas of Alaska is staggering.
 These units allow for an excellent hunting experience with a lot of action.
 Things to remember are for the spring hunts until June 1st all of the meat of the black bear must be salvaged along with evidence of sex attached.
 After June 1st you are only required to salvage the hide and skull with evidence of sex attached.
 Also cubs and or sows accompanied by cubs are not allowed to be harvested.